AI4EarthLab/CFIO2/README.md

 1. Getting Started
 2. Testing the CFIO2 installation
+3. Some suggestions
-3. Reporting Installation or Usage Problems
+4. Reporting Installation or Usage Problems

 ### 1. Getting Started